 How much does it cost to start a pack and ship business?

 A pack and ship business has several layers of costs to assess.
 Some of the main expenses include location costs and employee wages.
 And, if you decide to go the franchise route, you will have franchise fees to account for.
-With the many moving parts of opening a new business, it helps to know the start-up costs, so let’s take a look.

 Pack and ship stores also keep a percentage of shipping costs.
 A majority of shipping costs go to the shipping company, but the store earns a portion for facilitating the sale.
 In addition, pack and ship stores generate income from more minor services such as printing, faxing, and retail sales.